 Our management team anticipates that we may make substantial capital expenditures for the exploration and development of our properties, in the future.
 As we are in the exploration stage with no revenue being generated from the exploration activities on our mineral properties, we have limited ability to raise the capital necessary to undertake or complete future exploration work, including drilling programs.
+As of the date of this AIF, financial markets have suffered significant disruption due to the COVID-19 crisis.
 There can be no assurance that debt or equity financing will be available or sufficient to meet these requirements or for other corporate purposes or, if debt or equity financing is available, that it will be on terms acceptable to us and any such financing may result in substantial dilution to existing shareholders.
 Moreover, future activities may require us to alter our capitalization significantly.
 Our inability to access sufficient capital for our operations could have a material adverse effect on our financial condition, results of operations or prospects.
 In particular, failure to obtain such financing on a timely basis could cause us to forfeit our interest in certain properties, miss certain acquisition opportunities and reduce or terminate our operations.